nirkons/Basic-Hass-Dash/README.md

 ~~~~

 (Or if you are uploading to a webserver, replace null with the webserver address)
+Don't forget to restart your HA server for this new setting to work.

 1. For Manual Local -